As our students hiked off, following the routes they’d planned on their own in their small groups, a knot twisted and untwisted in my stomach.

 I’d seen them make responsible choices, and also learn from making their own mistakes (like taking the “shortcut” through the boulder field rather than the slightly longer but much easier walk around the lake).

 For NOLS research manager Shannon Rochelle, teenagers “are at a point in their brain development where they understand logic and are capable of making good decisions, but no one has asked them to make their own decisions before.
 It's so much fun to ask them to make real decisions and watch them realize they are capable!”

 And, most of the time, young people will rise to meet the needs of their group.
-This of course involves a lot of trial and error, but the outcomes are what Shannon observed—they learn they're capable, and can take that knowledge with them to whatever they decide to try.
+This of course involves a lot of trial and error, but the real outcomes are what Shannon observed—they learn they're capable, and can take that knowledge with them to whatever they decide to try.

-The advantage of doing that on wilderness trip is that a teenager doesn’t need to wait until moving out of their parents’ house to have these experiences.
+The advantage of doing that on wilderness trip is that a student doesn’t need to wait until they're an adult to have these experiences.

 The lessons from those tangible experiences become the building blocks of making bigger decisions or navigating more complex interpersonal challenges.

-The Lessons Young People Learn Will Stick
+These Lessons Will Stick

-For Marc Randolph, Netflix co-founder and NOLS board chair, the course he took when he was 14 years old still colors his memories and the way he leads and mentors.
+For Marc Randolph, Netflix co-founder and NOLS board chair, the course he took when he was 14 still colors his memories and the way he leads and mentors.
 Like the time he had to sit in the rain for an entire afternoon after forgetting his rain jacket for a day hike.
 To this day, he won’t leave for a hike without one.